 - Account Cap – Refers to the Client Portal.
 If the Portal is enabled, you can use the Account Cap to set a limit on how many accounts the client can upload.
 If you type in “0”, it will prevent the client from uploading any accounts from the Client Portal.

-5. Client Notes: This is where you can add notes pertaining to correspondence with the client.
+5. Client Notes and Activity Codes: This is where you can add notes pertaining to correspondence with the client.
 It will provide you the username of the employee posting the note along with the date and time it was added.
 These notes are permanent and cannot be removed.
+Activity Codes can also be used as a short cut when notating the client record.

 6. Agreement Settings: This Setting allows administrators to set a maximum settlement percentage, based on the balance of an account.
 Users entering a settlement amount will not be allowed to exceed the Max Settlement Percentage when entering a settlement via the Payment Plan screen.